cuttlefishh/python-for-data-analysis/assignments/assignment1.md

 6. Copy one of the files.
 7. Delete one of the files.
 8. Delete the temporary directory.
+9. Get a list of the commands you've typed already.
+10. See which processes are running on your computer.

 #### B. Working with commands

+*Write your answers.*

-1. Learn more about a command from class using a Unix command.
+1. Pick a command from class.
+Using a Unix command to find out, what does this command do?
-2. Learn more about a command from class using a Google search.
+2. Pick a command from class.
+Using a Google search to find out, what does this command do?
-3. Find out where the commands `mv` and `cp` are located on your computer.
+3. Where are the commands `mv` and `cp` are located on your computer?
-4. Get a list of the commands you've typed already.
-5. See which processes are running on your computer.
-6. What happens when you type `Tab` in the middle of typing a command?
+4. What happens when you type `Tab` in the middle of typing a command?
-7. What happens when you type `Tab` in the middle of typing a file name or path?
+5. What happens when you type `Tab` in the middle of typing a file name or path?

 #### C. Setting up your bash environment

+*No answers need be submitted.*

 1. Download a text editor such as [Atom](https://atom.io) or [Sublime Text](https://www.sublimetext.com) if you haven't already.
 2. Using your text editor, customize your terminal by editing the file `.bash_profile` in your home directory.
+Alternatively, you can edit the file `.bashrc` in your home directory and have it automatically sourced by `.bash_profile` (see Lesson 2).
 3. Source your bash profile file with the command `source ~/.bash_profile`.
 4. Open a new terminal to make sure it automatically sources your bash profile file.
 You may have to change the preferences in the Terminal app.

 #### D. More commands

+*Copy your terminal commands and output as your answers.*

 1. Print the first 5 lines of a text file.
 2. Print the last 10 commands you entered.